-Given the likely water supply impacts of Table 2 Flows during drought periods, as well as past multi-year droughts in California and the potential for more frequent and severe drought conditions in the future, 60 Reclamation shall confer with the Member Units on necessary updates to the safe yield of the Cachuma Project.
-61 The Board acknowledges that there is a need for adaptive implementation and further evaluation of the required flows to maximize protection for fishery resources, due to water temperature concerns, and to avoid water supply impacts where possible.
-As a result, this order allows for adaptive implementation of the flows and further monitoring, evaluation and reporting of the effects of the flows as well as a study done in accordance with Revised Section 3 of the 2000 Revised Biological Assessment, taking into consideration the 2013 Biological Assessment with any amendments, and the NMFS 2016 Draft Biological Opinion 62 (within a year after the conclusion of the fifth Wet or Above Normal water year.)
+Given the likely water supply impacts of Table 2 Flows during drought periods, as well as past multi-year droughts in California and the potential for more frequent and severe drought conditions in the future,58 Reclamation shall confer with the Member Units on necessary updates to the safe yield of the Cachuma Project.59 The Board acknowledges that there is a need for adaptive implementation and further evaluation of the required flows to maximize protection for fishery resources, due to water temperature concerns, and to avoid water supply impacts where possible.
+As a result, this order allows for adaptive implementation of the flows and further monitoring, evaluation and reporting of the effects of the flows as well as a study done in accordance with Revised Section 3 of the Biological Assessment within a year after the conclusion of the fifth Wet or Above Normal water year.

 Specifically, this order allows for changes to the schedule of the Table 2 Flows to respond to changing conditions in the watershed and real-time information, including information related to passage, temperature, dissolved oxygen, or other important factors.
 NMFS and CDFW may propose changes to the Table 2 flow schedule that will maximize the benefits of the additional releases to steelhead and other public trust resources while ensuring no water supply impacts in excess of those evaluated in the FEIR under the original schedule.
 Changes to the Table 2 flow schedule may be made if one or both fisheries agencies (NMFS and CDFW) have agreed to an accounting method with the Member Units and Reclamation that ensures no additional water supply impacts will occur as a result of the changes.
-This collaborative approach does not require the State Water documents are publicly available on the Office of the Governor's website.
+This collaborative approach does not require the State Water Board's approval.
+However, Reclamation must notify the Board's Executive Director, who may disapprove the changes to the schedule based on information indicating that the change is not warranted.
+If a Member Unit or Reclamation does not agree to a proposed change to the Table 2 flow schedule, the Executive Director may require the change if the Executive Director determines that the change if warranted and that it will not cause a greater water supply impact than the impact that would occur under the existing schedule.

-60 In support of the reference to past multi-year drought in California and the potential for more frequent and severe periods of drought, the State Water Board takes official notice of the Proclamation of a State of Emergency due to drought conditions issued by Governor Edmund G. Brown Jr. on January 17, 2014, and Executive Order B-37-16, issued by the Governor on May 9, 2016, which declares that urban water agencies shall have urban Water Shortage Contingency Plans that include adequate actions to respond to droughts lasting at least five years, as well as more frequent and severe periods of drought.
-These
+58 In support of the reference to past multi-year drought in California and the potential for more frequent and severe periods of drought, the State Water Board takes official notice of the Proclamation of a State of Emergency due to drought conditions issued by Governor Edmund G. Brown Jr. on January 17, 2014, and Executive Order B-37-16, issued by the Governor on May 9, 2016, which declares that urban water agencies shall have urban Water Shortage Contingency Plans that include adequate actions to respond to droughts lasting at least five years, as well as more frequent and severe periods of drought.
+These documents are publicly available on the Office of the Governor's website.

-61 The safe yield is the amount of water a project can be expected to deliver over a sustained hydrologic period - a period that is long enough to contain wet periods as well as droughts.
+59 The safe yield is the amount of water a project can be expected to deliver over a sustained hydrologic period - a period that is long enough to contain wet periods as well as droughts.
 (FEIR, Vol. II, p.2.0-3.)
-62 NMFS stated that the analyses and conclusions of the most recent 2016 draft biological opinion rely on the best scientific and commercial data available, including the most current scientific studies of Southern California steelhead, which includes the population that occurs in the Santa Ynez River.
-(NMFS May 28, 2019 Revised Draft Order comment letter, Attachment, p.15.)